Territorial Economic Accounts for American Samoa, Guam, and the U.S. Virgin Islands

 |Personal consumption expenditures||Private fixed investment||Change in private inventories||Government consumption expenditures and gross investment||Net exports of goods and services|

 Notes.
 The table shows the percent change of total real GDP and the contributions (in percentage points) of each major component to that change.
-For example, for American Samoa, personal consumption expenditures accounted for 3.74 percentage points of the 5.0 percent increase in real GDP in 2020.
+For example, for American Samoa, exports accounted for −16.56 percentage points of the 1.7 percent decrease in real GDP in 2021.
 Imports are a subtraction item; thus, a decrease in imports results in a positive contribution to GDP.
-Change in private inventories is not estimated for Guam due to source data limitations.
+Private inventory investment is not estimated for Guam due to source data limitations.

 Personal consumption expenditures